-- 137. Government completed the banking sector bailout of depositors of the failed banks, savings and loans companies, and microfinance institutions in 2020.
-Government also started the provision of bailout packages for investors of fifty (50) failed Asset Management Companies (AMCs) in October 2020. - 138.
+- 137. Government completed the banking sector bailout of depositors of the failed banks, Savings and Loans Companies (S&Ls), and Microfinance Institutions (MFIs) in 2020.
+An amount of GH¢6,264.0 million was provided to complete the bailout for the S&Ls and the MFIs in 2020.
+The bailout amount comprised of GH¢1,000.0 million and GH¢5,264.0 million in cash and bonds respectively. - 138.
+Government also started the provision of bailout packages for investors of fifty (50) failed Asset Management Companies (AMCs) in October 2020. - 139.
 The Securities Exchange Commission (SEC), on 8th November, 2019, revoked the licenses of fifty-thee (53) fund managers with the aim of building resilience, protect investors, and restore confidence in the domestic capital markets.
 Three (3) of these firms had their licenses restored after a series of document verification, leaving revoked licenses of fifty (50) AMCs in 2020.
-Out of this, forty-seven (47) AMCs have claims against them. - 139.
+Out of this, forty-seven (47) AMCs have claims against them. - 140.
 Management of the bailout process is through the Amalgamated Fund Ghana Limited which is designed as a mutual fund.
-The mutual fund is structured as a 2-Tier open-ended mutual fund under the management of GCB Capital Limited.
-Tier-1 is made up of short-term securities and provides immediate liquidity to investors (withdrawals are permitted from initiation).
-Tier 2 is made up of medium-term and long-term securities and provides deferred withdrawals from the first anniversary of the fund.
+The mutual fund is structured as a 2-Tier open-ended mutual